Improving convergence of volume penalised fluid-solid interactions: Testing optimal masks

-The solution has a {non-zero} displacement length $\ell^* = -1$, which implies an $\O(\eps)$ error in the solution in general.
-The mask is $\eps$ ``too small'', and must be shifted to offset this error.
-This is the cause of $\O(\eps)$ convergence for the traditional volume penalty method.
-We now need some way to change the mask to eliminate this displacement.
+From \cref{sec:asymptotics} the non-zero displacement length $\ell^* = -1$ induces an $\O(\eps)$ error in the fluid solution, agreeing with previous estimates of the accuracy of the volume-penalty method.
+We now examine mask corrections to eliminate this displacement and improve convergence.

-\subsection{Shifting the mask}
+\subsubsection{Shifting the mask}